aes5001/5GIIK-testbed/README.md

 yum downgrade leatherman
 ```

-After the installation is done, Then you should map the ethernet interface on external bridge on your server as you configured before in OpenStack installation.
-So create /etc/sysconfig/network-scripts/ifcfg-br-ex and paste the following content in it.
+Create /etc/sysconfig/network-scripts/ifcfg-br-ex and paste the following content in it.

 ```
 DEVICE=br-ex